The Long Goodbye (novel): Thematic background

-Film, television and radio adaptations
+Film, television, and radio adaptations

-This novel was dramatised for television in 1954 for the anthology series Climax!, with Dick Powell playing Marlowe, as he had a decade earlier in the film Murder, My Sweet.
+This novel was dramatized for television in 1954 for the anthology series Climax!, with Dick Powell playing Marlowe, as he had a decade earlier in the film Murder, My Sweet.
 The episode, which was broadcast live, was known for supposedly containing a scene where actor Tris Coffin, who was playing a corpse in a morgue, got up off a stretcher in full view of the camera.
 However, in a later interview, Coffin debunked this as a rumor; while the blanket over his body was partially removed before he was out of frame, he did not walk off set in full view of the camera.

 In 1973, Robert Altman filmed a very free adaptation set in contemporary Los Angeles, with Elliott Gould as Marlowe.

 An adaptation of the novel was broadcast by BBC Radio 4 on 16 January 1978, with Ed Bishop as Marlowe, and again on 1 October 2011, with Toby Stephens as Marlowe as part of its Classic Chandler series.
 Japanese broadcaster NHK aired five episodes of a Japanese adaptation of the novel in 2014.

 Appearances in other works

 The Long Good-bye has been referred to in other works of fiction.
 Greg Iles referred to Chandler and the novel's title in his own novel The Quiet Game, in which one character is named Marston.
 It has been featured in the Japanese tokusatsu drama Kamen Rider W, in which the main character constantly reads from a Japanese version of the book.
-His partner's name is Philip.
+Also, the character of Marlowe is directly referenced as the inspiration behind the name of the character, Philip.
 Michael Connelly refers to the novel's title and quotes from it in his own novel The Black Ice.
-There are flashbacks to the events in this novel in the hommage Marlowe novel The Black-Eyed Blonde.
+There are flashbacks to the events in this novel in the homage Marlowe novel The Black-Eyed Blonde.

 The novel's title has been alluded to in the titles of other works of fiction with a hardboiled, noir, detective or gangster theme, including the British gangster film The Long Good Friday (1980), an episode of Star Trek: The Next Generation entitled "The Big Goodbye" (1988), and Frank Miller's graphic novel The Hard Goodbye (1991–92), the first volume in the Sin City series.

 In music, crime novelist Matt Rees's band Poisonville, which is named after the fictitious location of the Dashiell Hammett novel Red Harvest, released a song about The Long Goodbye on its first album.
 Rees described the novel as "a creepier book than people think."

+The 1973 novel Triste, Solitario y Final by Argentine writer Osvaldo Soriano refers to the final words of Phillip Marlowe to Terry Lennox: "I won't say goodbye.
+I said it to you when it meant something.
+I said it when it was sad and lonely and final".